qtumproject/documents/en/How-To-Add-Options/README.md

 ### Other options

-To learn more about the complete list of all valid qtum options, please check the pc wallet menu for more details:
+To learn more about the complete list of all valid Qtum options, please check the pc wallet menu for more details:

 `Help->Command-line Options`: